eclipsesource/uischema-editor/README.md

 ```
 1. Install dependecies for JsonForms and JsonEditor by executing `npm install` in their directories.

 1. Build JsonForms by executing `npm run build` in the jsonforms directory.
+In case the build fails due to TSLint errors, open the file webpack/webpack.build.js and search for `failOnHint` and set its value from `true` to `false`.

 1. Install the result in JsonEditor by executing `npm install ../jsonforms` in the jsoneditor directory.